epfl-ada/ada-2022-project-sustainablepandas/README.md

 ## Repo Contents:

---> to update
+- `MilestoneP2.ipynb`: notebook from the second milestone
-- `project_beer_reviews.ipynb`: main notebook for the project
+- `brews_API.ipynb`: notebook containing the google API requests to get breweries latitudes and longitudes
-- `GoogleAPI.ipynb`: notebook containing the google API requests to get breweries latitudes and longitudes
+- `Project_Final.ipynb`: notebook of the project

 ## Abstract